bcgov/nr-forests-access-management/frontend/docs/frontend-styling-guide.md

 ### Why nr-theme colours are re-declared rather than imported

 `nr-theme` v1.8.9 ships only as SCSS.
 There is no JSON or JS export from the package.
 The hex values in `fam-custom-tokens.json` (e.g., `#0073E6` for BCGov Blue 60) are **manually aligned** with the values in `nr-theme`'s SCSS light theme.
-This is a deliberate trade-off: it gives FAM full control over which tokens enter the PrimeVue layer while keeping the SCSS-side (non-PrimeVue styles, `themes.scss`) sourcing colours directly from the `nr-theme` package.
+This is a deliberate trade-off: it gives FAM full control over which tokens enter the PrimeVue layer while keeping the SCSS-side (non-PrimeVue styles, `styles.scss`) sourcing colours directly from the `nr-theme` package.

 > **Note:** `@bcgov-nr/nr-theme` is locked to `~1.8.9` in `package.json`.
 Version 1.9+ introduces BC Sans 2.0, which has not yet been evaluated for FAM.
 When upgrading, cross-check the colour values in the new `nr-theme` release against the `primitive` section of `fam-custom-tokens.json`.